World leaders praise Japan PM Abe’s contributions to ties

 PHILIPPINES: Philippine Foreign Secretary Teodoro Locsin Jr. described Abe as Japan’s “greatest postwar PM (prime minister)” in a tweet.
 He said Philippine President Rodrigo Duterte and Abe had a frank relationship.
 “Watching President Duterte and PM Abe talking was like watching two old friends, no holds barred, talking frankly and freely of the true lay of the land and what can and cannot be done,” Locsin said.

 INTERNATIONAL OLYMPIC COMMITTEE: IOC President Thomas Bach credited Abe with the return of the Olympics to Japan after the 1964 Tokyo Olympics, 1972 Sapporo Winter Olympics and 1998 Nagano Winter Olympics.
 “All the Japanese athletes and the athletes of the entire world are very grateful to him,” Bach said.
-The Olympics were to be held in Tokyo this year but were postponed a year because of the coronavirus.
+The Olympics were to be held in Tokyo this year, but they were postponed a year because of the coronavirus.
+John Coates of the Australian Olympic Committee and chair of the Tokyo 2020 Coordination Commission, said in a statement Saturday that Abe stepping down was “disappointing news from a professional and personal perspective.
+My interactions with him have always been very positive and constructive.
+I certainly hope he can successfully overcome the current challenges he faces away from political office.
+I very much look forward to PM Abe joining us for the Opening Ceremony on 23 July 2021 in the new National Stadium that he was instrumental in delivering.
+His support has been enormous.”

 Associated Press writers around the world contributed to this report.